andy-guttridge/tails-up/README.md

 ### Available Cats section

 An 'Available Cats' section, which features a number of cats currently available for adoption.
-The name of each cat is provided with a heading, followed by an appealing photo of the cat, a table providing basic details about the cat and a description written in the first 'person'.
+The name of each cat is provided with a heading, followed by an appealing photo of the cat, a table providing basic details about the cat and a description written in the 'first person'.

 The information about each cat is arranged horizontally on screen sizes of 1200px width or more, and stacked vertically on screens narrower than this to avoid some aesthetically displeasing alignment issues and ensure legibility.